 Why do some species occur in high densities at some locations but are absent at other locations?
 Why do some areas exhibit such rich diversity of species while other areas show such poor diversity?
 How do different species respond to an environmental feature?
 How are human-driven factors affecting species’ communities?
 For centuries, naturalists and biologists have been interested in this type of ecological question.

 Terrestrial mammals are notably sensitive to habitat disturbances and have fundamental importance in the maintenance of the structure and function of ecosystems.
-For the past years, I have been using camera traps (camera that is automatically triggered by movement in its vicinity) to study terrestrial mammal distribution in different areas in the Brazilian Amazon.
-Building on previous research, I would like to use already collected camera trap data from the Brazilian Amazon as well as new data from Oklahoma, combined with NASA-derived earth observation data (e.g. satellite) to identify the main factors that influence patterns in mammal (and possibly bird) distributions.
+For the past years, I have been using camera traps (cameras that are automatically triggered by movement in its vicinity) to study terrestrial mammal distribution in different areas.
+Building on previous research, we will use already collected camera trap data from the Oklahoma City Metro area, combined with NASA-derived earth observation data (e.g. satellite) to identify the main factors that influence patterns in mammal (and possibly bird) distributions.

 This project also aims to equip undergraduate students with basic knowledge and tools to process and use spatial data in independent ecological research.
 Importantly, we want these tools to be available to the students when they no longer have access to the university resources.
-Therefore, we will use only free sources and open software (mainly QGIS and R) during data processing and analysis.
-This project may also include a one-week camera trapping survey in Oklahoma and a trip to Point Loma Nazarene University for collaboration with a Point Loma faculty member.
+Therefore, we will use only free source and open software (mainly QGIS and R) during data processing and analysis.

 Dr. Nicholas Zoller